kircherlab/BCalm/README.md

 BCalm is a package that provides a modification from [the mpralm package](https://github.com/hansenlab/mpra/tree/master), an R package that provides tools for differential analysis in MPRA studies.
 BCalm allows users to use individual barcodes as model input.
-See the vignette for examples on how to run BCalm.
+See the [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-025-06065-9) for a detailed description, and the vignette for examples on how to run BCalm.

 BCalm requires R >=3.5, <= 4.4.0 and can be installed using `devtools` or `remotes`.